ITaBW 12 Week Family Program

 We are glad you are here!

 The 12-week program is just one way you can join us to explore and add to our understanding of why people experience stress or dysregulation which can lead to them showing us that they need support.
 Some of these ways can at times be of concern to us or challenge our thinking about how to support them well.
 This program helps us in understanding people's needs and how we can support them and yourself to lead the best life possible.
+The NEXT ROUND of Is There a Better Way starts on 21st April 2025.

 Informed by the latest knowledge, research and lived experience